billabear/docs/docs/technical/invoices/formatters.md

 1. Use a unique and descriptive format name to avoid conflicts
 2. Implement proper error handling in the `generate` method
 3. Return appropriate file extensions in the `filename` method
-4. Consider internationalization requirements for different customers
+4. Consider internationalisation requirements for different customers
 5. Test your formatter with various invoice scenarios (different currencies, tax settings, etc.)
+6. Ensure your formatter handles all invoice line types correctly
+7. Consider performance implications for large invoices

 ## Integration with Invoice Delivery

 Custom formatters integrate seamlessly with BillaBear's invoice delivery system, allowing invoices to be:

 1. Generated in your custom format
-2. Delivered via email
+2. Delivered via email, SFTP, or webhook
 3. Made available for download in the customer portal
 4. Stored in the system for future reference

+When a delivery is requested, the system:
+1. Determines the appropriate formatter based on delivery settings
+2. Generates the invoice using the formatter
+3. Delivers the generated content via the specified delivery method

+This modular approach allows for great flexibility in how invoices are formatted and delivered to customers.